mohammadali-arjomand/eitaaphplib/README.md

-# EitaaPHP-lib
+# EitaaPHP
-EitaaPHP-lib a lightweight library for working with eitaayar api in php
+EitaaPHP a lightweight library for working with eitaayar api in php

 ## How to add it in project?
 to add this library to your project: